 We are introducing new weekly outreach online service from Thursday 14th January 2021 between 10am-1pm which can be accessed via following zoom link.

 You will need to download the app ‘Zoom’ on your phone or access it through intranet to take part.
 Each week on Thursday between 10am-1pm just click the link to join our online service.

-The Asylum Crisis West Midlands project provides destitute people who are seeking asylum with the expert advice and casework they need to access support.
+The CARE Project West Midlands provides destitute people who are seeking asylum with the expert advice and casework they need to access support.

 This project uses an early help approach to enable destitute people seeking asylum in Birmingham, Coventry and Stoke-on-Trent to access Home Office or Local Authority support.

 When people seeking asylum have their application refused, many of them don’t know what their next options are.
 The Home Office will expect them to leave the UK, but some may have ongoing asylum issues to resolve.
 Others may be unable to leave the UK.

 Without support and access to quality legal advice, people seeking asylum can fall into homelessness and destitution leaving them at risk of exploitation and unable to make decisions about their future.